-With a distinguished faculty of scholars and writers, a diverse and energetic cohort of graduate students, a rich array of resources in the Five College community, and an unusually strong commitment to job placement and professionalization, the Graduate Studies Program at the Department of English draws outstanding students from every state and from around the world.
+With a distinguished faculty of scholars and writers, a diverse and energetic cohort of graduate students, a rich array of resources in the Five College community, and a commitment to job placement and professionalization, the Graduate Studies Program at the Department of English draws outstanding students from every state and from around the world.
 We place a high value on diversity, actively recruit and support minority applicants, and work hard to create an environment in which all colleagues are supported and treated with respect.

 Within the PhD, we also offer focused areas of study in

 Areas of strength